Your brand doesn't exist to AI if AI can't find it.

 Run These Five Queries on Each Platform

-Open ChatGPT, Google Gemini, Perplexity, and a Google search with AI Overviews.
+Open ChatGPT, Google Gemini, Perplexity, Google AI Mode, and Google AI Overviews.
 For each, ask:

 - "What is [your brand]?" to test basic recognition